 Students use the zeros of a polynomial to create a rough sketch of its graph and connect the results to their understanding of polynomials as functions (A-APR.3).
-The notion that polynomials can be used to approximate other functions is important in higher mathematics courses such as Calculus, and standard A-APR.3 is the first step in a progression that can lead students, as an extension topic, to constructing polynomial functions whose graphs pass through any specified set of points in the plane.
+The notion that polynomials can be used to approximate other functions is important in advanced mathematics courses such as Calculus, and standard A-APR.3 is the first step in a progression that can lead students, as an extension topic, to constructing polynomial functions whose graphs pass through any specified set of points in the plane (UA Progressions Documents 2013b, 7).